Skip to main content

 Unused witness zeroing

-Because s0/s1/s2 are witnesses on permutation rows, the AIR also constrains unused witness slots to zero:
+Because the physical columns that hold s0/s1/s2 on controller rows become witnesses w0/w1/w2 on permutation rows, the AIR constrains unused witness slots to zero:

 • rows 0..3 and 12..15: w0 = w1 = w2 = 0,